 The Airborne Vertical Atmospheric Profiling System (AVAPS) is an airborne system that uses dropsondes and Global Positioning System (GPS) receivers to collect in situ atmospheric profiles.
-It provides temperature, pressure, and humidity measurements at 0.5-second intervals and wind data at 0.25-second intervals.
-AVAPS has a vertical resolution of about 10 meters and can launch dropsondes every 20 seconds.
-Developed by the National Center for Atmospheric Research (NCAR) for the NASA Global Hawk, it can also be used on other aircraft, such as the DC-8 and P-3.
+It provides temperature, pressure, and humidity data every 0.5 seconds and wind data every 0.25 seconds.
+AVAPS has a vertical resolution of approximately 10 meters and can launch dropsondes every 20 seconds.
+It was developed by NCAR for the NASA Global Hawk, but it can also be deployed on other aircraft such as the DC-8 and P-3.

 Instrument Details